-Chennai bakery owner arrested for advertisement that said the shop did not employ Muslims
+Chennai bakery owner arrested for ad emphasising that shop does not employ Muslims

 “He [the bakery owner] operates a home bakery and the advertisement was circulated on WhatsApp group for people from Jain community in Chennai,” Mambalam Police Station Inspector S Balamurali told The News Minute.
 “He would receive orders on the app and would bake the items at home and then deliver.
 When the advertisement came to my knowledge, I took suo motu action.”
 Balamurali added that Prasanth was currently out on bail.

-Muslims have been targeted ever since a Tablighi Jamaat congregation in New Delhi in March led to a huge number of coronavirus cases around the country.
-Videos circulating on social media platforms have appeared to show Muslim men spitting on food, licking plates and sneezing in unison to spread the virus – all of these have been debunked as fake news.
-Even organisations like the Bharatiya Janata Party’s IT Cell have blamed Muslims for the spread of the pandemic.
+Muslims have been the target of hate crimes ever since a meeting of a group known as the Tablighi Jamaat in New Delhi in March resulted in a huge number of coronavirus cases around the country.

+Fake videos on social media platforms have claimed to show Muslim men spitting on food, licking plates and sneezing in unison to spread the virus.
+Even the Bharatiya Janata Party’s IT Cell has blamed Muslims for spreading the pandemic.

-In several places, this had also translated into violence.
+In several places, this has resulted in violence.
 On April 7, rumours about Muslim men intentionally spitting to spread the virus reportedly led to group clashes in Jharkhand’s Gumla district.
 A youth was beaten to death and two others were injured in the incident.

 Media Scanner, a fact-checking platform, compiled a list of at least 69 fake videos against Muslims and listed at least 28 attacks prompted by online abuse, until April 21.